 There are several important distinctions between fixed, variable, indexed, immediate and deferred annuities.
-It’s important to do your homework before deciding which type of annuity to purchase.
+There are also qualified and unqualified annuities, which are distinguished by their tax treatment It’s important to do your homework before deciding which type of annuity to purchase.
 Overall, you may only want to invest in an annuity if you have maxed out your other retirement savings vehicles and won’t need access to the cash in the near future, as annuities are relatively illiquid.
 And remember, the success of your investment may depend on the financial health of the insurance company backing it.

 Tips for Growing Your Money

 - Consider speaking with a financial advisor before buying an annuity.
 A financial advisor may be able to help you find the right vehicle for your money to grow in.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.